The idea of free will implies two things:

 And look who ducks.
 Even someone like David Smith, who has made a career of preaching hard truths (about lying and war-mongering) and scolding those who reject them out of fear of moral abuse.
 Have we finally hit on the one subject that terrifies even our best specialists?

-It would be a supreme (and amusing) irony if atheists like Smith and Dan Dennett are unable to bite the bullet and persist in a compatibilism as cloudy as that of the Judeo-Christian tradition they’re so at odds with.
+It would be a supreme irony if atheists like Smith and Dan Dennett are unable to bite the bullet and persist in a compatibilism as cloudy as that of the Judeo-Christian tradition they’re so at odds with.
 I feel the opposite irony: it’s extremely rare that I find myself “agreeing” with Islamic tradition more than the Judeo-Christian, though of course I don’t reject free will out of any religious-based predestination.
 I reject it out of scientific-based determinism.